mikepenz/MaterialDrawer/README.md

 #MaterialDrawer  [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.mikepenz.materialdrawer/library/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/com.mikepenz.materialdrawer/library) [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-MaterialDrawer-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1526)

-The **MaterialDrawer** library aims to provide a quick and easy Activity to create and implement a navigation drawer layout in your application.
+The **MaterialDrawer** library aims to provide the easiest possible implementation of a navigation drawer for your application.
 It provides a great amount of out of the box customizations and also includes an easy to use header which can be used as **AccountSwitcher**.

 - **the easiest possible integration**